PickleKemo/wolverine/README.md

 docker-compose.yml
 ```
 ### Mont our containers
-- We will start with Traefik since it is our proxy
+- We will start with Traefik since it is our Reverse proxy
-#### First let's understand our config and our docker-compose of Traefik
+#### First let's understand our config and our docker-compose of Traefik Reverse proxy
 ***traefik.yml***
 ```
 api: